CaoYuchen/caoyuchen.github.io/_posts/cs/2022-3-2-poisson-blending.md

 ---

-The project explores the gradient-domain processing in the practice of image blending, tone mapping and non-photorealistic rendering.
+The project explores gradient-domain processing in the practice of image blending, tone mapping, and non-photorealistic rendering.
 The method mainly focuses on the Poisson Blending algorithm.
-The tasks include primary gradient minimization, 4 neighbors based Poisson blending, mixed gradient Poisson blending and gray-scale intensity preserved color2gray method.
+The tasks include primary gradient minimization, 4 neighbors-based Poisson blending, mixed gradient Poisson blending, and gray-scale intensity preserved color2gray method.
 The whole project is implemented in Python.